108bots/lottery-jackpot/README.md

       --draw_aware   If specified, white ball selection based on occurence in a draw position.
       --stats        If specified, will dump stats on all the numbers to CONSOLE and CSV.
 Required if --jackpot is not specified.
       --jackpot      If specified, will generate a JACKPOT worthy sequence of numbers.
 Required if --stats is not specified.
+      --greedy       If specified, will only use above MEDIAN occuring numbers in JACKPOT sequence generation.
+Applicable only with -- jackpot argument.

 ## Examples